What is the business prerequisite for using CreditAPI?

 Should we enable additional security measures supported by CreditAPI?

 Yes.
 CreditAPI also supports IP restriction to limit your credentials from being used at a different location.
-This is invaluable to protect access to your account in the event that your credentials are compromised and are being used elsewhere.
+This is invaluable to protect access to your account if your credentials are compromised and are being used elsewhere.

 Should we store credit data in our system?